 The dissertation is the single most important requirement for the Ph.D. in Sociology degree, and the student should start thinking about potential dissertation topics soon after admission.
 Information concerning Graduate School requirements regarding the dissertation is contained in the Graduate Catalog.

 After completing both comprehensive examinations, in consultation with the Director of Graduate Studies, the student selects a dissertation chair.
-In consultation with the dissertation chair, the student selects a committee consisting of four additional graduate faculty members, including one from outside of the Department of Sociology.
-Students selecting the Criminology/Deviance/Criminal Justice option may have committee members from the Department of Criminology and Criminal Justice who serve as either inside or outside members.
+In consultation with the dissertation chair, the student selects a committee consisting of four additional graduate faculty members, including one from outside of the Sociology program.
+Students selecting the Criminology/Deviance/Criminal Justice option may have committee members from the Criminology and Criminal Justice program who serve as either inside or outside members.
 Exceptions to this committee membership will be granted in only limited circumstances.
 Normally, students are encouraged to use the two members of their substantive comprehensive examination committee as the initial members of the dissertation committee.
 The Director of Graduate Studies must submit the committee roster to the Graduate School for approval prior to the scheduling of the prospectus defense.

 The student then prepares a detailed dissertation prospectus, showing clearly the purpose and scope of the research, its relation to the previous work in the field, its theoretical relevance and significance, and the research methods and techniques.
 The prospectus must contain a section documenting the student's training and abilities in using the proposed research methods and techniques.
 The dissertation committee will have at least two weeks to read the prospectus before the formal session.
 During summer months, students should consult with all committee members prior to arranging for any hearings.
 The prospectus must be approved by the dissertation committee in a formal session and filed in the graduate program office.
 A prospectus must be approved no later than the end of the full-time student's sixth semester in the Ph.D. in Sociology program for students with an SIU M.A. in Sociology and 8th semester for those with an external M.A. in Sociology.
 Failure to do so may preclude funding.